offalynne/Input/docs/latest/Quick-Start-Guide.md

 input_player_gamepad_set(0)
 ```

 Just like the keyboard functions, gamepad functions use [normal gamepad input values](https://manual.yoyogames.com/GameMaker_Language/GML_Reference/Game_Input/GamePad_Input/Gamepad_Input.htm) from standard GM features.
 Congratulations, you now have gamepad input!
-If you want the player to be able to switch between keyboard and gamepad devices on the fly, add `input_hotswap_tick(0)` to your Step event.
+If you want the player to be able to switch between keyboard and gamepad devices on the fly, then add `input_hotswap_tick(0);` to your Step event.

 Et voilà!
 This system is also great for rebinding — take a deeper dive into the documentation for more on that, and Input's other features!